Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented a method to improve performance of multi-object goal-conditioned behavior cloning policies using the Slot Attention architecture.
 We find that features and masks from this model are especially useful in the low data regime which is especially pertinent to deploying machine learning models on real-world robots.
-In future work, we would like to explore the advantage of using this method for real robot experiments.
-As preliminary evidence, we show a qualitative example of the Slot Attention algorithm successfully localizing objects in a real scene trained with no labels using data from \cite{florence2021implicit} in Figure \ref{fig:slotqualibcpaperdata}.
-It can be seen that even though the existence of shadows and the wooden pattern of the table complicates the task in this case, Slot Attention is still able to learn to group pixels of each moving object successfully.
+As preliminary evidence, we show a qualitative example of the Slot Attention algorithm successfully localizing objects in a real scene trained with no labels using demonstration data in Figure \ref{fig:slotqualibcpaperdata}.
+We also provide quantitative evidence of the usefulness of Slot Attention in the low data regime for the action prediction task in Section \ref{sec:action_pred}.
+It can be seen that even though the hole pattern on the table and the lighting complicates the task, Slot Attention is still able to discover all the objects in the scene successfully, including the thin rod.
+Although we study the utility of Slot attention in 2D pushing tasks, extensions of the Slot attention algorithm have shown promising results in segmenting 3D geometries in real-world robotic grasping videos \cite{kipf2022conditional} with minimal input conditioning signals.
+Studying the utility of these representations for complex 3D robotic tasks is an interesting future research direction.